Yanco Agricultural High School: Yanco Agricultural High School (since 1922)

-Today the school's highly successful show stock team prepares and exhibits cattle at regional, state, and interstate shows.
-The school's highly successful equestrian students participate in gymkhanas across the state and take on the role of a ceremonial honour guard for vice-regal and other important occasions.
-The schools charter has a focus on "a strong sense of Scholarship, responsible Leadership, Personal Integrity, Citizenship and competitive Sportsmanship" and it continues to provide a comprehensive co-educational residential experience in a rural setting for students from isolated areas in the state.
-The school has a long and extensive academic, agricultural, and sporting traditions and has achieved a measure of distinction in public examinations and competitions.
-Its sporting success includes local and state competitions including the Buchan Shield in Rugby Union and the University Shield, six times, in Rugby League.
-With this history and continuing endeavour and succuss YAHS is held in high esteem by the local and rural communities of NSW.
+Today the school's show stock team prepares and exhibits cattle at regional, state, and interstate shows.
+The school's equestrian students participate in gymkhanas across the state and take on the role of a ceremonial honour guard for vice-regal and other important occasions.
+The school's charter has a focus on "a strong sense of Scholarship, responsible Leadership, Personal Integrity, Citizenship and competitive Sportsmanship" and it continues to provide a comprehensive co-educational residential experience in a rural setting for students from isolated areas in the state.

+The school has academic, agricultural, and sporting traditions.
+Its sporting achievements includes local and state competitions including the Buchan Shield in Rugby Union and the University Shield, six times, in Rugby League.
+YAHS is held in high esteem by the communities of NSW.

 Description

 General context

 YAHS comprises a large complex of approximately 50 educational and residential buildings on a 280 hectare property southwest of Yanco in Central NSW on the north bank of the Murrumbidgee River.
 The school is a co-educational, fully residential, high school specializing in agriculture.
 The school land includes 180ha for intensive irrigation and dry land agriculture and 60ha of natural (regrowth) bushland.

 The school property is bounded on its north and west sides by Euroley Road and its road reserve (which differ in some places), the Murrumbidgee River on its south side, and part of the Murrumbidgee Valley National Park on its east side.
 Another part of the national park lies to the west of Euroley Road on the west side of the school.
 As such, the school property lies between a corridor of the national park along the north side of the Murrumbidgee River.
 To the north of the school over Euroley Road are farm lands of the Murrumbidgee Irrigation Area (MIA).

 The school has been described to have "rural charm" and be located in "picturesque surroundings on the banks of the Murrumbidgee River".

 Over its history the school has been effectively a self-contained local community with its own distinct social structure and organisation.
 It has had its own recreation, health, education, sporting, and cultural spaces, as well as its own utilities, including electricity, water, and sewerage.
 As such, it is a very distinct and unusual type of educational facility in the NSW education system (Old Yanconians' Union Submission).